 Tessa Kansas ’15

-The department offers major and minor degrees in studio art and art history as well as minors in graphic communications and photojournalism.
+The department offers major and minor degrees in studio art as well as minors in graphic communications and photojournalism.

 Art & Art History Courses

 The Art & Art History Department offers a diverse catalog of courses in a variety of media including: painting, drawing, illustration, ceramics, glass, sculpture, photography, printmaking, video, 2D animation, graphic design, and digital art.
 We cover art history from ancient to contemporary art with special topics courses that explore specific areas around the world.
 Class sizes are kept small to ensure one-on-one collaboration between students and professors and easy access to studio equipment.